Hereford and Worcester Fire and Rescue Service

 The Hereford and Worcester Fire and Rescue Service (HWFRS) is the statutory fire and rescue service covering Herefordshire and Worcestershire in the West Midlands region of England.
 The service covers an area of 1514 sqmi, and a population of around 780,000 people.

 The service was created in 1974 when The County Of Hereford Fire Brigade and The Worcester City & County Fire Brigade were merged to create The County Of Hereford and Worcester Fire Brigade.
-The two counties were split up again in 1998 but the fire service remained, and is now run by a joint fire authority.
+The two counties split up again in 1998 but the fire service remained, and is now run by a joint fire authority.

 Operations

 The service's Chief Fire Officer is Jonathon Pryce, replacing Nathan Travis, who retired in March 2021.

 In October 2019, HWFRS entered into a formal alliance with neighbouring Shropshire Fire and Rescue Service.
 The alliance covers procurement, following previous cooperation on computer systems, fire control and risk management.
 In June 2020, the two services announced that they were considering a single fire control centre.